elixir-europe/rdmkit/pages/tool_assembly/covid19_data_portal.md

 related_pages:
   your_tasks: [sensitive]
   your_domain: [human data]
-description: The COVID-19 Data Portal brings together relevant datasets for sharing and analysis in an effort to accelerate coronavirus research.
-It enables researchers to upload, access and analyse COVID-19 related reference data and specialist datasets.
+description: The COVID-19 Data Portal brings together relevant datasets for sharing and analysis to accelerate coronavirus research.

 ---